mne-tools/mne-cpp/README.md

 Releases
 --------

-Get the latest Release from the [MNE-CPP Releases page](https://github.com/mne-tools/mne-cpp/releases).
+Get the latest Release Code from the [MNE-CPP Releases page](https://github.com/mne-tools/mne-cpp/releases) or the Binaries from the [MNE-CPP Download page](http://www.mne-cpp.org/index.php/download/).

 License